aadhar218/Tictactoe-game/README.md

 # Tictactoe-Game
-I am trying to make a graphical interface for a tictacktoe game using python.
+A tictactoe game has been made using the python libraries.
+Python library Tkinter has been used to create graphical interface of the game.
+Implemention of the algorithm for single player will be implemented in future.